 In January, King County Council members commissioned a study on human trafficking.
 The first results of that study were published in July of 2017, and concluded that, while the county has made strides to address sex trafficking, very few resources exist for survivors of labor trafficking in other industries and the crime is rarely prosecuted.

 Over the last decade, just three labor trafficking cases have been charged and prosecuted in the state, and all of them through the state Attorney General's Office.
 Some of the most common industries featured in trafficking reports have been domestic work (including elder and childcare), restaurants, nursing facilities, cleaning services, factories, construction, nail salons, drug smuggling, panhandling, nail salons, and more.
 The report also mentioned the agricultural industry, and noted that there are ongoing investigations of some nurseries in King County.

-Troublingly, non-profits dedicated to serving survivors of labor trafficking reported to King County that they've witnessed a doubling of labor trafficking survivors in the first quarter of 2017.
-That phenomenon, the report's authors said, could be explained by an uptick of trafficking survivors who traveled over the southern US-Mexico border and who have ended up in the Northwest Detention Center, a privately run immigration detention center in Tacoma.
+Non-profits dedicated to serving survivors of labor trafficking reported to King County that they've witnessed a doubling of reported labor trafficking survivors in the first quarter of 2017.
+That phenomenon could be explained by better screening mechanisms to report trafficking survivors who traveled over the southern US-Mexico border and who have ended up in the Northwest Detention Center, a privately run immigration detention center in Tacoma.*

 The report recommended that lawmakers furnish more resources to study the problem, as well as provide immediate housing and civil legal assistance to trafficking survivors caught in the Trump administration's immigration crackdown.

 King County's Health, Housing, and Human Services Committee voted to formally approve the report in a meeting on Tuesday, but County Council Member Kathy Lambert, who represents the county's more rural areas, issued a warning first.